mar10/wsgidav/docs/source/reference_guide_architecture.rst

 WsgiDAV comes with two default implementations, one based on a in-memory dictionary, and a persistent one based on shelve::

-    lock_storage.LockStorage
+    lock_storage.LockStorageDict
-    lock_storage.ShelveLockStorage
+    lock_storage.LockStorageShelve

-:class:`~wsgidav.lock_man.lock_storage.LockStorage` is used by default, but :class:`~wsgidav.lock_man.lock_storage.ShelveLockStorage` can be enabled by uncommenting two lines in the configuration file.
+:class:`~wsgidav.lock_man.lock_storage.LockStorageDict` is used by default, but :class:`~wsgidav.lock_man.lock_storage.LockStorageShelve` can be enabled by uncommenting two lines in the configuration file.

 In addition, this may be replaced by a custom version, as long as the required